FLIF-hub/node-flif/README.md

     * **verifyParams.js.** Add in the rest of the parameters from encode/transcode for validation
     * **verifyParams.js.** Ensure that encode-only params fail when passed in to transcode/decode and vice versa
     * **verifyParams.test.js.** Add tests for encodeQuality and decodeQuality.
-    * **verifyChanceCutoff.test.js.** Find out upper/lower bounds for chanceCutoff, all I know is it allows for the number 2.
     * **verifyFit.test.js.** add falses for encode/transcode of fit
     * **verifyFrameDelay.test.js.** Find out upper bounds for frameDelay and max number of frames allowed.
     * **verifyManiacThreshold.test.js.** Find out upper/lower bounds for maniacThreshold, all I know is it allows for the number 64.